 Think of it this way:

-Self-Love is the mindset.
+Self-love is the mindset.
+Self-care is the action.

+Self-love is why you choose yourself.
 Self-care is how you take care of yourself.

 You can practice self-care without self-love (like overindulging to avoid stress), but when self-love is present, your self-care becomes intentional, balanced, and truly nourishing.